htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 on files, computing free swap space take time, and there is nothing time critical that the startd needs to be sure to notice as soon as it happens.
-If the ``START`` expression evaluates to TRUE and five minutes pass before the startd notices, that’s a drop in the bucket of high-throughput computing.
+If the ``START`` expression evaluates to TRUE and five minutes pass before the startd notices, that's a drop in the bucket of high-throughput computing.

 The machine can only transition to the Unclaimed state from the Owner